Holywood Priory

-The site was known as Santus Boscus or Santus Nemus by the early 13th Century and the church of Haliwode is listed in the Taxation of Pope Nicholas - c.1300 - as being worth 6 marks.
+The site was known as Santus Boscus or Santus Nemus by the early 13th century and the church of Haliwode is listed in the Taxation of Pope Nicholas – c.1300 – as being worth 6 marks.
 In 1210 it is recorded that: "...King John halted 'apud sanctum Boscum' when on his way from Carrickfergus to Downpatrick."
 In 1217 Jordanus de Saukevill was confirmed by Henry III in the possession of his lands 'de Sancto Bosco'.
 (Ibid).

-History
+Key Dates

-7th century: Laiseran (later saint) son of Nasca, a local princess, studied at Bangor under St. Comgall and after a time near Cork, returned to found the first church and monastery.
+7th century: Laiseran (later saint) son of Nasca, a local princess, studied at Bangor Abbey under Comgall and after a time near Cork, returned to found the first church and monastery.
 There is some uncertainty whether the site was at the current priory ruins or near the motte by Brooke Street.